vishwanetwork/VAEB/README.md

 **Non-custodial (ERC-8150)** — The user holds their own funds.
 The AgentWallet never touches user tokens directly — it calls `transferFrom(user, recipient, amount)` after the user approves spending and signs a ZKIntent commitment.
 The agent submits the transaction on behalf of the owner.

+**Powered by 0G Serving** — The AI agent runs on [0G's decentralized AI inference network](https://0g.ai), not centralized APIs.
+0G Serving provides an OpenAI-compatible endpoint backed by distributed GPU providers, so the entire stack — from AI reasoning to on-chain execution — is decentralized and verifiable.

-Built for ETH Denver 2026 on Base Sepolia.
+Built for ETH Denver 2026 and the [0G DeFAI Hackathon](https://0g.ai).
+Deployed on **Kite AI Testnet** and **Base Sepolia**.
 Authors of [ERC-8150](doc/eip8150.md) (Zero-Knowledge Agent Payment Verification).

 **x402 compatible** — VAEB MCP tools are designed to be gated by [x402](https://github.com/coinbase/x402) (HTTP 402 Payment Required).
 AI agents pay per tool call in USDC, directly from their wallet.
 The included **RentaHuman** marketplace demo shows this end-to-end: an AI agent discovers available humans, pays via x402 to hire them, and the payment is ZK-verified on-chain before execution.